neicnordic/sda-pipeline/cmd/finalize/finalize.md

  - Finalize writes messages to one rabbitmq queue (default `backup`).

- - Finalize marks files as "ready" in the database using the `MarkReady` function.
+ - Finalize assigns the accesion ID to a file in the database using the `SetAccessionID` function.